 Safety Training for Workers:

-Entry-level workers are required to complete a 10-hour OSHA training course, while supervisors and advanced workers must take a 30-hour course.
+Entry-level workers must complete a 10-hour OSHA training course, while supervisors and advanced workers must take a 30-hour course.

 Employer Responsibility for Training:

-Employers are responsible for ensuring that their employees receive mandatory safety training, enhancing awareness of construction site hazards and safety practices.
+Employers are responsible for ensuring their employees receive mandatory safety training, which enhances their awareness of construction site hazards and safety practices.

 Types of Injuries in Construction Site Slip and Fall Accidents: